 Unfortunately, there is no cure.
-But the good news is that there are numerous ways making your life easier via the correct management of the condition.
+But the good news is that there are numerous ways to make your life easier via the correct management of the condition.

-Physiotherapy is a very important part of making your life less painful, more functional and very enjoyable.
+Physiotherapy is a crucial part of making your life less painful, more functional and very enjoyable.
 It should also slow down the speed with which your spondylosis deteriorates.

 Physiotherapy has been shown by research to reduce the pain and disability associated with spondylosis.

 How is Spondylosis Diagnosed?

 There are over 150 different forms of arthritis for which there are different treatments.
 The most common form of arthritis in the spine is spondylosis.
 Basically, it’s “wear and tear” arthritis.
 The more you repeatedly stress or traumatise your spinal joints, the more likely you will develop spondylosis.